Alsace08/OOD-Math-Reasoning/README.md

 <img src="ASSETS/trajectory.png" width="80%" height="80%" />
 </div>

-#### What is TV score?
+### What is TV score?

-A trajectory-based algorithm TV to detect OOD samples in mathematical reasoning scenarios.
+A trajectory-based algorithm to detect OOD samples in mathematical reasoning scenarios.

 **Algorithm Pipeline:**